 Pro tip: there’s more than one place to stuff a turkey or chicken.
 Besides the obvious body cavity, you can also get some stuffing in the other end if the neck has been cut out.
 It’s a bit of an art because you then need to turn the bird over to stuff the other end and sometimes the stuffing falls out.
 Frustrating and counter productive.
 But, did you know you can pull back the skin inside the legs and get some in there too?

-Try to get the legs as close together as you can and skin pulled down over the stuffing.
-If you have some extra skin from the neck area, you can cut it off and place it over the opening.
-It helps keep the stuffing moist.
+Try to get the legs as close together as you can and skin pulled down over the opening.
+If you have some extra skin from the neck area, you can cut it off and place it over top which helps keep everything inside moist.

-If your chicken or turkey came with the handy pocket to hold the legs, push them back through to seal in the stuffing.
+If your chicken or turkey came with the handy pocket to hold the legs, push them back through to seal everything in.

 Remove the stuffing soon after taking the turkey out of the oven and cover to keep warm until serving.